javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 activate ocdb
 ```

-Once that is done you can test whether it is is running by
+Once that is done, you can test whether it is running by

 ```bash
 ocdb-cli